Yurchiu/Cutie/readme.md

 This is the version 2.0 of theme cieuka, using Bootstrap.

 In order to learn relevant knowledge and make a good-looking theme, I made this.
-The layout of the theme is mainly based on [handsome](https://www.ihewro.com/archives/489/), a typecho theme.
-Most of the codes were originally programmed by me, while the rest were from the Internet.
+The layout of the theme is like [handsome](https://www.ihewro.com/archives/489/), a typecho theme.
+Most of the codes were originally programmed by me, while the rest were from the Internet, for instance, [mkBlog](https://mkblog.cn/).

 <!--more-->